-Mumbai may have escaped worst of Cyclone Nisarga; winds to slow down
+Cyclone Nisarga weakens; Mumbai spared

-New Delhi, June 03: Coronavirus-hit Mumbai may have escaped the worst of the tropical storm, as severe cyclonic storm Nisarga, which made landfall on the Maharashtra coast near Alibaugh at around 1 pm is expected to weaken into a cyclone in a few hours.
+New Delhi, June 03: Coronavirus-hit Mumbai escaped the worst of the tropical storm, as severe cyclonic storm Nisarga, which made landfall on the Maharashtra coast near Alibaugh at around 1 pm is expected to weaken into a cyclone in a few hours.

 Nisarga, the second to strike India in two weeks blew in from the Arabian Sea, making landfall at the coastal town Alibaug at around 12.30 pm, the process of which finished by 4 pm.